This program is offered at Clifton, Dover, Newark, and Woodbridge.

 Prerequisite or corequisite: PCT132

 This course introduces students to the proper application of patient care techniques and procedures within a home healthcare setting.
 In the didactic portion of this course, students learn about the role and responsibilities of the Homemaker-HHA and the associated legal and ethical considerations.
 Students learn about infant and child care and housekeeping.
 This course addresses patient safety, personal safety, standard precautions, death/dying, and emergencies as they apply to the safe and effective care of patients in a home healthcare environment.
 The laboratory portion of this course allows students hands-on demonstration, practice, and validation of skills.
-Hands-on care and management of patients is conducted in the clinical setting under the direct supervision of a New Jersey licensed Registered Nurse.
+Clinical practice will be provided in either a laboratory or clinical setting under the direct supervision of a New Jersey licensed Registered Nurse.

 Prerequisite or corequisite: PCT132